infoLab204/autoencoder/README.md

     ```
     Output: reconstructed images

-* Performing PCA for the dimensionality reduction: MNIST_PCA.R
-To reduce the dimensionality with PCA, simply run MNIST_PCA.R with MNIST and Fashion-MNIST as input data sets.
-Output will be the codes.

-    Run MNIST_PCA.R with the following parameters
+* Store loss function according to the class labels
+To get loss function for each class, run split() with test data set and their class labels.
+Output will be loss functions of test data set for each class label.

     ```
-    MNIST_PCA(testX, z_code)
-    testX : text data, z_code : z_size

-    (eg) MNIST_PCA("MNIST_X_test.csv", 4)
+    auto.split(test, test_label, model, code)
     ```
-* Evaluating the loss function for the proposed model, SAE, BAE, and PCA: Calculate_loss.R
-To evaluate the loss function for all models, simply run Calculate_loss.R with the output of Lab_Auto_Encoder.py, Basic_Auto_Encoder.py, Stacked_Basic_Auto_Encoder.py, and MNIST_PCA.R, together with MNIST and Fashion-MNIST data sets.
-Output will be the loss function of all models.

-    Calculate_loss.R with the following parameters
+    + test: test data
+    + test_label: label of each test datum
+    + model: used model: “LAE” for proposed, “BAE” for basic, “SAE” for stacked, and “PCA” for principal component analysis
+    + code: number of nodes in the code layer

     ```
-    cal_loss(testX, choice_model, z_code)
-    testX : text data, choice_model : "LAE" or "BAE" or "SBAE" or "PCA", z_code : z_size

-    (eg) cal_loss("MNIST_X_test.csv","BAE",4)
+    (eg) auto.split(MNIST_test.csv, MNIST_test_label.csv, “LAE”, 4)
     ```
+    Output: MNIST_loss_class0.csv

+### R scripts tutorial
+* Performing PCA for the dimensionality reduction
+To reduce the dimensionality with PCA, simply run pca.R with MNIST and Fashion-MNIST as input data sets.
+Output will be the dimensionality-reduced codes.
+    ```
+    pca(test, code)
+    ```
+    + test: test data
+    + code: number of nodes in the code layer

+    ```
+    (eg) pca(MNIST_test.csv, 4)
+    ```
+    Output: pca_code4.csv   pca_out4.csv

-* Performing classification analysis in terms of support vector machine and multiple logistic regression: Model_classification.R
+* Performing classification analysis suing support vector machine and multiple logistic regression
-To classify MNIST and Fashion_MNIST data set, run Model_classification.R with the codes of all models as the input data.
+To classify MNIST and Fashion_MNIST data set, run classification.R with the codes of all models as the input data.
 Output will be the classification results.

-    Run Model_classification.R with the following parameters
     ```
-    model_class (testX, testY, choice_model, z_code,class_model)
-    testX, testY, : text data set , choice_model : "LAE" or "BAE" or "SBAE" or "PCA", z_code : z_size, class_model : "SVM" or "MLR"

-    (eg) model_class("MNIST_X_test.csv", "MNIST_Y_test.csv","BAE", 4, "SVM")
+    classification(test, test_label, model, code, classifier)
     ```
+    + test: test data
+    + test_label: label of each test datum
+    + model: used model: “LAE” for proposed, “BAE” for basic, “SAE” for stacked, and “PCA” for principal component analysis
+    + code: number of nodes in the code layer
+	 + classifier: either “SVM” or “MLR”

+    ```
+    (eg) classification(MNIST_test.csv, MNIST_test_label.csv, “LAE”, 4, “SVM”)
+    ```
+    Output: classfier_result.csv